epubBooks/docbook-xsl-wrapper/README.md

 # DocBook XSL Wrapper

+**IMPORTANT NOTICE - THIS GEM IS NO LONGER UNDER DEVELOPMENT**

+_I've been struggling to re-work this GEM to be usable as a library, rather than just as a command-line tool.
+On top of that I think perhaps the GEM naming is not the best._

+_For these reasons, I'm unlikely to develop this GEM any further.
+I may release an alternate _Docbook to EPUB_ libary at a later date, so keep an eye on my Github account for that._

+====

 _Please consider this as an Alpha release._

 The DocBook XSL stylesheets are very powerful and provide an easy way to output